 Poorly coded themes

-There are many free themes available online, but problem with that is they are poorly coded.
-Poor codes can make too many calls to the database and causing other types performance hindrance.
-Poorly written code can surely lead to website decrease in speed.
+There are many free themes available online, but the problem with that is they are poorly coded.
+Poor codes can make too many calls to the database and causing other types of performance hindrance.
+A poorly written code can surely lead to website decrease in speed.